 photo by Alexander Perrelli

-Ian is a founding member of the two percussion and two piano ensemble Yarn/Wire.
-Hailed as "intrepid, engrossing" by the New York Times, the group is a creative force in the contemporary chamber music world, concertizing widely and rapidly expanding the repertoire for this unique instrumentation.
-The ensemble has been featured on festivals and concerts across the country and internationally, including the Lincoln Center Festival, Brooklyn Academy of Music, Edinburgh International Festival, and Miller Theatre's Composer Portraits.
-Yarn/Wire has held residencies at institutions such as Columbia University, Stanford University, Goucher College, ISSUE Project Room, UC Santa Cruz, Northern Illinois University, and The Walden School.
+Ian is a founding member of the piano percussion quartet Yarn/Wire.
+Hailed as "intrepid, engrossing" by the New York Times, the ensemble is known for the energy and precision it brings to performances of today’s most adventurous music.
+Yarn/Wire has appeared at prominent venues across the globe, including Lincoln Center, Brooklyn Academy of Music, Library of Congress, Edinburgh International Festival, Barbican Centre, and Miller Theatre.
+Yarn/Wire has held residencies at institutions such as Columbia University, Stanford University, Goucher College, ISSUE Project Room, UC Santa Cruz, Northern Illinois University, and The Walden School, among many others.

-As a core member of the composer's collective and ensemble Wet Ink, Ian has premiered a huge variety of new music and appeared at festivals such as the Festival of New American Music and MATA's Interval Series.
+As a core member of the composer's collective and ensemble Wet Ink, Ian has premiered a large and diverse collection of new music and appeared at festivals such as the Festival of New American Music and MATA's Interval Series.
 From 2011-2013, Wet Ink was ensemble-in-residence at Duke University.
-Ian is a member of the percussion ensemble Talujon.
+Ian is also a member of the percussion ensemble Talujon.
 The group presents concerts that feature oft-neglected percussive masterworks as well as new pieces written for the ensemble.
 Ian is also a frequent collaborator with the avant-garde dramatic company Theatre of a Two-Headed Calf.

 Ian was born in 1981 and grew up in Albany, NY, studying percussion with Richard Albagli and performing with the Empire State Youth Orchestra and Percussion Ensemble.
 He moved to New York city to attend the Manhattan School of Music and study with James Preiss, Duncan Patton, Christopher Lamb, Eric Charleston, and Claire Heldrich.
 Ian completed his studies with Eduardo Leandro at Stony Brook University.
 Ian holds a B.M. from the Manhattan School of Music and an M.M. and D.M.A. from Stony Brook University.
 He has also attended the Tanglewood Music Center and Yellow Barn festivals.
 Ian's music, including solos for marimba, snare drum solos, percussion ensembles, autition pieces, is published by At Night Music.
 Ian proudly plays Pearl/Adams instruments, Paiste cymbals and gongs, and uses Vic Firth sticks and mallets.